LauraAddams/skincareAPI/README.md

         "id": 3,
         "ingredient": "alcohol"
     },
-    ...
 ]
 ```

 ### Queries
-Products and ingredients can both be queried at their **singular** routes
+Products and ingredients can both be queried at their **singular** route

 #### `GET /product?q=rose+water`
 Searches brand, name, and ingredients for *LIKE* values